snu-dbs/prevision/README.md

 ### MLlib (Spark)

 Download [Spark 3.3.2](https://www.apache.org/dyn/closer.lua/spark/spark-3.3.2/spark-3.3.2-bin-hadoop3.tgz) and un-compress it to the current directory.
-Please make sure that adding the absolute path of `./spark-3.3.2-bin-hadoop3/bin/` to the `PATH` environmental variable.
+Please make sure that add the absolute path of `./spark-3.3.2-bin-hadoop3/bin/` to the `PATH` environmental variable.

 ### MADlib

-MADlib is an machine learning extension of PostgreSQL.
+MADlib is a machine learning extension of PostgreSQL.
 Thus, you need to install PostgreSQL first, and then install MADlib.

 Install PostgreSQL 12.14 on your computer.